Contrast-Security-OSS/docs/content/installation/node/YAML-properties-node.md

 Use the properties in this section to control the application(s) hosting this agent.

 * application:
+  * **code**: Add the application code this application should use in the Contrast UI.
   * **name**: Override the reported application name. <br> Note: On Java systems where multiple, distinct applications may be served by a single process, this configuration causes the agent to report all discovered applications as one application with the given name.
   * **path**: Override the reported application path.
   * **group**: Add the name of the application group with which this application should be associated in the Contrast UI.